dfurda18/TreasureHunt/README.md

 The GJ's restrictions were to build a console game with the theme **Treasure Hunt**.

-Treasure Hunt is an Auto-run platformer where all levels are located within a map.
+Treasure Runner is an Auto-run platformer where all levels are located within a map.
 The objective is for the player to find the trasure hidden within the island.

 Each time the player travels to a new node, they must run certain distance.
 As the player goes north, the distances become larger, with more enemies and faster.
 The player has only five lives and falling into a pit is game over.